 It was the sort of community where a teacher could afford to live.

 Across town, Denver property values were rising fast.
-The Latino Northside community was being rebranded as "the Highlands," as dense luxury apartments, duplexes and condos rose.
+Dense luxury apartments, duplexes and condos rose on the once largely Latino Northside.

 Through the change, longtime neighbors, including many Latino families, were priced out.
+Others sold their homes and left the community.
 More white and wealthier individuals moved in.

 Former Coloado Poet Laureate Bobby LeFebre wrote an entire play about the gentrification of the Northside.
 History Colorado created a Northside Memory Project to preserve the legacy of the largely demolished Latino neighborhood.

-Different neighborhoods looked to the Highlands as a cautionary tale of how development can destroy naturally affordable housing and displace longtime residents.
+Different neighborhoods looked to Highland as a cautionary tale of how development can destroy naturally affordable housing and displace longtime residents.

 Others promised that more supply would bring prices down, something that has not panned out in the short-term, and something that many former Northsiders who left the city will never enjoy.

-By 2022, even Denver Public Schools' then-new Superintendent Alex Marrero, who was making $260,000, said his family struggled to afford Highlands rent.
+By 2022, even Denver Public Schools' then-new Superintendent Alex Marrero, who was making $260,000, said his family struggled to afford Highland rent.

 Fast forward to 2024, and the homes at 26th Avenue and Alcott Street are now gone, replaced with luxury apartments dubbed Skyline at Highlands.